 Keep Tables and Rows from Breaking Across Pages

-There are times where the contents of a table should not be split across a page.
-For instance, when there is a title above a table, the title and the table should always be kept together on the same page to preserve proper appearance.
+There are times where the contents of a table should not be split across pages.
+For instance, if a title is above a table, the title and table should always be kept together on the same page to preserve proper appearance.

 There are two separate techniques that are useful to achieve this functionality:

-- Allow Row to Break across Pages which is applied to the rows of a table.
+Allow row break across pages, which is applied to table rows

 Keep a Row from Breaking Across Pages